kuangzz/MSC/ReadMe.txt

 This is the supplementary code for our paper:
 *********************************************
-*Shape similarity assessment based on partial feature aggregation and ranking lists *Submitted to Pattern Recognition Letters
-*Contact: Zhenzhong Kuang(zzkuang@foxmail.com)
+*Shape similarity assessment based on partial feature aggregation and ranking lists *Submitted to Pattern Recognition Letters for Review *Contact: Zhenzhong Kuang(zzkuang@foxmail.com)
 *
 *Version: v1